pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Results

 \subsubsection{Comparative Analysis of Reconstruction Metrics}

-The boxplots in Figures~\ref{fig:AugPixelWise}, S5, S13, and S14 summarize the distribution of PSNR and SSIM scores across five reconstruction methods (BD, FL, CC, TA, and NA) evaluated on both unseen and predefined test data under various augmentation scenarios (rotation, crop, flip, and intensity).
+The boxplots in Figures~\ref{fig:AugPixelWise}, S5, S13, and S14 summarize the distribution of PSNR and SSIM scores across five reconstruction methods (BD, FL, CC, TA, and NA) evaluated on both validation datasets.
 Consistently across all conditions, BD outperforms the other methods, achieving the highest median PSNR and SSIM values.
 TA, on the other hand, demonstrates the poorest performance across all scenarios.
-These trends hold for both unseen and predefined test sets, confirming the robustness of BD across diverse augmentation types while highlighting the vulnerability of TA to performance degradation.
-Furthermore, Figures S1-S4 show the pairwise correlation between the distributions of PSNR and SSIM across candidate reconstruction methods (BD, FL, CC, TA, NA) under various augmentation for both unseen and predefined test data (Figures S8-S11).
+These trends confirm the robustness of BD across diverse augmentation types while highlighting the vulnerability of TA to performance degradation.
+Furthermore, Figures S1-S4 show the pairwise correlation between the distributions of PSNR and SSIM across candidate reconstruction methods (BD, FL, CC, TA, NA) under various augmentation and validation data (Figures S8-S11).
 BD consistently demonstrates the highest PSNR and SSIM values with tightly clustered distributions, reflecting stable and high-quality reconstructions.
 Conversely, other methods show wider distributions and lower correlations, especially TA, which frequently exhibits weak SSIM correlations, indicating inconsistent structural preservation.
 Variability in metric correlation patterns is more pronounced under crop and flip augmentations, where several methods (e.g., FL, TA) display low or near-zero SSIM correlations despite moderate PSNR correlations.
-These findings highlight BD's superior metric stability and reveal that PSNR and SSIM may respond differently across methods and augmentations, emphasizing the need to consider both metrics in evaluating reconstruction performance.
+These findings confirm BD’s metric stability and reveal that PSNR and SSIM respond differently across methods and augmentations, highlighting the need to consider both when evaluating reconstruction performance.